ait-aecid/AlertBERT/aitads_augmented/README.md

 + In each configuration more-noise-x every day contains x+1 days of noise of the original configuration, that is the configuration has noise level x+1.

-+ In order to keep the noise balanced and realistic despite the augmentation, it was tried whenever possible to 1) keep the noise alerts in their original order within scenarios, 2) let every day within a scenario have a similar distribution of noise, 3) let every noise file occur equelly often in the configuration, and 4) not have the same noise occur on different days.
++ In order to keep the noise balanced and realistic despite the augmentation, it was tried whenever possible to 1) keep the noise alerts in their original order within scenarios, 2) let every day within a scenario have a similar distribution of noise, 3) let every noise file occur equally often in the configuration, and 4) not have the same noise occur on different days.
 With increasing noise levels, however, it is not possible to completely satisfy these constraints anymore.
 Easing this burden was part of the reason for:
 + The total amount of noise alerts in each configuration is capped at around 2.1 million.
 While the original configuration contains about 700k noise alerts, and more-noise-1 accordingly 1.4m, in the remaining configurations it was decided to cap the total number of noise alerts because otherwise, on the one hand, the overall signal/noise ratio in the data would become very low and, on the other hand, the noise would become repetitive and thus unrealistic.